thkruz/ootk/src/sgp4/sgp4.LICENSE.md

 [https://celestrak.org/publications/AIAA/2006-6753/faq.php](Link to Source)

-## ootk-core Notes
+## ootk Notes

 Since the original authors do not have a license file, this file is to document the permission granted to use the code to develop a TypeScript implementation.

-The ootk-core TypeScript implementation is licensed under the MIT License. ootk-core is not affiliated with the original authors.
+The ootk TypeScript implementation is licensed under the AGPL 3.0 License. ootk is not affiliated with the original authors.